 Beyond the points above, perhaps the most obvious reason to stay connected to nature is our beautiful but fragile planet.
 Without connection to our natural world, how will we – or our children – know how to look after it for future generations?

 Our Glengarry campus offers a unique outdoor education experience to all Year 9 Scots students.
-Learn more by downloading a copy of the Glengarry handbook.
+Learn more by downloading a copy of the Glengarry brochure.